How to Invest in Shares NZ

 With that said, it would be unwise to enter into the online stock market scene without first having a basic understanding of how things work.
 This is why we have discussed some of the things that you need to consider before taking the plunge.

-If you’re ready to invest in shares right now, eToro allows you to open an account at the click of a button.
+If you’re ready to invest in shares right now, Plus500 allows you to open an account at the click of a button.
 By instantly depositing funds with an NZ debit/credit card or e-wallet, you can then invest in shares without paying any commissions!

-Disclaimer: Investing in shares involves significant risk of loss and is not suitable for all investors.
+Disclaimer: Investing in shares involves a significant risk of loss and is not suitable for all investors.
 You should carefully consider your investment objectives, level of experience, and risk appetite before making a decision to buy shares.
 Most importantly, do not invest money you cannot afford to lose.

 What shares can New Zealand residents invest in?